 The Immigrant Law Center of Minnesota is seeking a dynamic and experienced fundraising professional who can help increase our support from a wide range of fundraising sources in support of an annual budget of approximately $2,500,000.
-This includes individual major gifts, annual giving, planned giving, special events, law firm and corporate support, and direct mail appeals.
-The Annual Giving Officer is an integral part of a development team that also includes the Executive Director, Associate Director, Development Officer, Development Associate, and a development committee of the board of directors.
+This includes individual major gifts, annual giving, planned giving, special events, corporate support, and direct mail appeals.
+The Annual Giving Officer is an integral part of a development team that also includes the Executive Director, Associate Director, Grantwriter, and Development Associate.

 The mission of the Immigrant Law Center of Minnesota is to enhance opportunities for immigrants and refugees through legal representation for low-income individuals, and through education and advocacy with diverse communities.
 Our goals are to:

 - Remedy legal problems by providing quality immigration legal services to low- income immigrants and refugees of all nationalities; and

 - Prevent legal problems by providing law-related education to immigrants and refugees of all nationalities;

 - Raise public awareness of immigration issues to encourage sound public policy that protects the universal human rights of immigrants and is both compassionate and practical.

 BACKGROUND: The Immigrant Law Center of Minnesota (ILCM) is a 32-person office with five locations in the State of Minnesota including two Saint Paul offices and offices in Moorhead, Worthington, and Austin.
 ILCM has been in operation for 22 years, and is funded through individual, law firm, corporate, United Way, foundation, and local, state, and federal government support.